Independent Network News (TV program): History

-USA Tonight continued to air into 1990, although by then far fewer stations were carrying the broadcast, partly as more focus was being placed on their own local news operations (by this point, the number of independent stations had decreased to some extent due to the earlier 1986 launch of the Fox network).
+By 1990, it was clear that Tribune's nationally syndicated newscast was not much longer for television.
+Far fewer stations had been airing USA Tonight as the 1980s advanced, with some choosing to focus on their own news divisions and others choosing to affiliate with either one of the major networks or the fledgling Fox network.
 With this in mind, Tribune Broadcasting entered into a collaborative agreement with CNN, which essentially made the then-six station Tribune group news affiliates of the then-Turner Broadcasting System cable channel.
 The final INN newscast aired on June 23, 1990; through its initial deal with CNN, Tribune retained some of the program's staff as Tribune Broadcasting's Washington, D.C. bureau.
 On March 13, 2009, Tribune Broadcasting officially closed the Washington bureau as an effect of the Great Recession and the sale of Tribune to Sam Zell afflicting the company with a heavy debt burden which required severe company cutbacks.

-Stations airing INN
+Distribution

 When INN premiered, the program aired on Tribune's three television stations at the time—WPIX, WGN-TV in Chicago, and KWGN-TV in Denver—and 21 other outlets at launch, a number that rose from 24 stations to 41 before the end of 1980.
 By the start of 1983, INN was being aired by 78 stations.

+For its entire ten-year run, Independent Network News was also distributed nationally over the superstation feed of WGN-TV (now operating as cable news channel NewsNation).
+The program was packaged into the second half-hour of WGN's late-evening newscast, which adopted a hybrid local-national format upon INN's debut (three months after the newscast was moved one hour earlier to 9 p.m.); WGN also aired INN as a standalone broadcast following its late night movie presentations.
+(WGN and other news-producing independents that aired the program like WPIX, KWGN-TV and KMSP-TV in Minneapolis–St. Paul, which were distributed as regional superstations in their respective regions of the U.S., expanded their local prime time newscasts to one hour after USA Tonight ceased production.)
+INN, by then renamed USA Tonight, was also broadcast on The Learning Channel from September 1987 to June 1990.